October 27, 2022

-Mary memorized Robert Louis Stevenson’s poem The Swing effortlessly, through the natural absorption of story and song that is one of the gifts of childhood.
+Mary memorized Robert Louis Stevenson’s poem The Swing effortlessly, through the natural absorption of story and song which is one of the gifts of childhood.
 Stevenson’s timeless collection of poetry for children, A Child’s Garden of Verses, has always been on the bookshelf beside Mary’s bed.
 It is also present in her classroom library.
 Mary’s mother and her teacher read poetry to her often, sometimes singing as they read.

 When Mary was five, she was able to read some poetry independently.
-By the time she was six, she enjoyed writing favorite poems like The Swing in her own cursive handwriting.
-She often added illustration to her poetry, using the watercolor or pastels she found on the shelves of her Montessori classroom.
+By the time she was six, she enjoyed writing her favorite poems like The Swing in her own cursive handwriting.
+She often added illustrations to her poetry, using the watercolor or pastels she found on the shelves of her Montessori classroom.

 The day Mary recited The Swing for the first time at school, her voice rose and fell following the poem’s cadence.
-She smiled as she spoke, held her body still with poise, ease, grace, and confidence.
+She smiled as she spoke, and held her body still with poise, ease, grace, and confidence.

 “How do you like to go up in a swing?” the poem asks.
 As if the words of the poem lifted her upward, Lucy swayed gently forward and back.
-She stood before an audience of her friends and teachers, but she was in Stevenson’s swing, radiant, joyful, fully alive and engaged in the world of poetry.
+She stood before an audience of her friends and teachers, but she was in Stevenson’s swing, radiant, joyful, fully alive, and engaged in the world of poetry.

 For the adults watching it was an event, a real performance, and a celebration of all that is possible when parents and teachers read to children.

 Mary’s four-year-old classmate Jon was amazed.
 It had not occurred to him that a poem could exist apart from a book, or that song and poetry could be shared so wonderfully with friends.
 Sitting in the front row of Mary’s audience, Jon was mesmerized.

 The same day Mary recited The Swing, Jon whispered in his teacher’s ear, “I want to recite my poem for you.
 Just you.”